jessicarush/react-notes/hooks.md

 ## useEffect

 The [Effect Hook](https://react.dev/reference/react/useEffect) lets you perform *side effects* in function components.
-Effects let you run some code after rendering and can be used to synchronize your component with a system outside of React.
+Effects let you run some code **after rendering** and can be used to synchronize your component with a system outside of React.

+> Effects let you specify side effects that are caused by rendering itself, rather than by a particular event.
+Imagine a ChatRoom component.
+Sending a message in the chat is an event because it is directly caused by the user clicking a specific button.
+However, setting up a server connection is an Effect because it should happen no matter which interaction caused the component to appear.
+Effects run at the end of a commit (to the DOM) after the screen updates.
+This is a good time to synchronize the React components with some external system (like network or a third-party library).

 If comparing to class component lifecycle methods, you can think of `useEffect` as `componentDidMount`, `componentDidUpdate` and `componentWillUnmount` combined.